On this page

 Overview

-Support with childcare costs for working parents on lower incomes is available through either tax credits or universal credit (UC).
+Support with childcare costs for working parents on lower incomes is available through universal credit (UC).

 Work